A Homeowner’s Guide to Top Dressing

 • Fall or Late Season (depending on grass type): Some lawns may benefit from an additional pass, but be cautious not to block sunlight or smother the roots.

-Many lawn care providers in Texas choose one or two time windows per year for top dressing, such as spring and early fall.
+Many lawn care providers in Georgetown, Texas choose one or two time windows per year for top dressing, such as spring and early fall.

 Choosing the Right Material for Top Dressing